Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 ---
 While it has been done before, there has been less research in the application of reinforcement learning (RL) to <br>
 modern computer games, besides from games like Doom, Minecraft, StarCraft, Tetris, and car racing games.<br>
-More often researched using RL goes to robotics and multi-agent systems (MAS).<br>
+More often research using RL goes to robotics and multi-agent systems (MAS).<br>
 Shooter games have some common features to these fields such as agents having the ability to sense and act to their<br>
 surroundings, and complex continuous movements.<br>
 Therefore, I found the affects of RL in an 2D Shooter enviroment an interesting area to research.<br>